amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ### Workshop Setup:

 1\.
-Log into the AWS Management Console and select an [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
+Log into the AWS Management Console and select **US East (N.Virginia)** for your [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 The region dropdown is in the upper right hand corner of the console to the left of the Support dropdown menu.
-For this workshop, choose either **Ohio**, **Oregon**, or **Ireland**.
+For this workshop, you will use **N.Virginia**.

 2\.
 Generate a Fulfillment API Key to authorize the logistics platform to communicate with the fulfillment API.